 The shift: from “best dog food” to “ask the AI”

 The pet industry has always been driven by trust.
 Pet owners choose brands based on veterinarian recommendations, peer referrals, ingredient research, and trial and error.
-But the starting point of that journey has moved online — and it’s now moving again, from Google to AI chatbots.
+But the starting point of that journey has moved online — and it’s now moving again, from search engines to AI.

 67% of pet owners research products online before purchasing, according to Packaged Facts’ 2024 Pet Market Outlook.
-Google’s own data shows that searches for “best dog food” consistently rank among the most competitive commercial queries in the US, with over 300,000 monthly searches.
+Searches for “best dog food” consistently rank among the most competitive commercial queries in the US, with over 300,000 monthly searches.
 The American Pet Products Association (APPA) reports that online pet product sales reached $38.4 billion in 2024, representing roughly 36% of all pet spending — up from 30% in 2022.

 The queries are changing too.
-Instead of typing “best dog food for allergies” into Google and scanning ten review articles, a pet owner asks ChatGPT: “What’s the best dog food for a French Bulldog with sensitive skin?” or “Which pet insurance company has the best coverage?” or “Compare Chewy vs. PetSmart for monthly pet subscriptions.”
+Instead of typing “best dog food for allergies” into a search engine and scanning ten review articles, a pet owner asks AI: “What’s the best dog food for a French Bulldog with sensitive skin?” or “Which pet insurance company has the best coverage?” or “Compare Chewy vs. PetSmart for monthly pet subscriptions.”
 The AI responds with a narrative answer — mentioning specific brands, specific products — and the pet owner follows that recommendation without ever seeing your brand in a search result.

 Who AI actually recommends for pet products

-We asked.
-Across hundreds of queries to ChatGPT, Perplexity, Gemini, Claude, and Grok, using pet-owner-intent prompts like “What is the best dog food?”
+Across the major AI platforms, using pet-owner-intent prompts like “What is the best dog food?”
 “Where should I buy pet supplies online?” and “What’s the best pet insurance?” — the same names appear over and over:

 |---|---|---|---|